Newsbytes News Network: Business Model

-Sale to The Washington Post
+Sale to the Washington Post

 In 1997, Newsbytes News Network LLC was sold by partners Wendy Woods Gorski (editor-in-chief), Steve Gold (UK bureau chief), Joshua Schneck (marketing director) and Steve Laliberte (technology director) to The Washington Post Company for an undisclosed fee.
 Wendy served as editor-in-chief of the publication at the Washington Post Company's Post-Newsweek Interactive division until the company discontinued the news service for financial reasons on May 31, 2002, just one year before its 20-year anniversary.
 At the time, the Post said the closure was due to having too many websites.
 "We currently publish two technology Web sites for the Washington Post Company and we are consolidating our online tech coverage," said Washtech/Newsbytes Publisher Valerie Voci at the time.

 Wendy said of the closure at the time that Newsbytes "was a long fun ride.
 I would like to think that we made a bit of the same history that we were writing about."

-The 150,000-plus news story archives are still available on the Lexis-Nexis database service.
+The 150,000-plus news story archive is still available on the Lexis-Nexis database service.